-- is, or has been within the last three years, an employee of the listed company, or an immediate family member is, or has been within the last three years, an executive officer, of the listed - has received, or has an immediate family member who has received, during any twelve-month period within the last three years, more than US\$120,000 in direct compensation from the listed company, other than director and committee fees and pension or other forms of deferred compensation for prior service - · (a) is a current partner or employee of a firm that is the listed company's internal or external auditor; (b) has an immediate family member who is a current partner of such a firm; (c) has an immediate family member who is a current employee of such a firm and personally works on the listed company's audit; or (d) was, or an immediate family member was, within the last three years a partner or employee of such a firm and personally worked on the listed • He/she does not have an immediate family member(3) that has received company's audit within that time - $\cdot$ is, or has been with the last three years, employed as an executive officer of another company where any of the listed company's present executive officers at the same time serves or served on that company's compensation committee - is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the listed company for property or services in an amount which, in any of the last three fiscal years, exceeds the greater of US\$1 million, or 2% of such other company's • For the last twelve months, neither he/she nor any immediate family consolidated gross revenues.
+- is, or has been within the last three years, an employee of the listed company, or an immediate family member is, or has been within the last three years, an executive officer, of the listed company - has received, during any twelve-month period within the during the last twelve months. last three years, more than US\$120,000 in direct compensation from the listed company, other than director and committee fees and pension or other forms of deferred compensation for prior service - (a) is a current partner or employee of a firm that is the listed company's internal or external auditor; (b) has an immediate family member who is a current partner of such a firm; (c) has an immediate family member who is a current employee of such a firm and personally works on the listed company's audit; or (d) was, or an immediate • He/she does not have an immediate family member(3) that employee of such a firm and personally worked on the US\$150,000 from Credicorp(2). listed company's audit within that time - is, or has been with the last three years, employed as an current external auditing firm. executive officer of another company where any of the listed company's present executive officers at the same time serves or served on that company's compensation - is a current employee, or an immediate family member is a current executive officer, of a company that has made payments to, or received payments from, the listed US\$1 million, or 2% of such other company's involved in the audit of Credicorp(2). consolidated gross revenues.